In this blog you will understand about Import Mode in Power BI Desktop & how we can Get SQL data into Power BI Desktop.

 Step-1: Go to Home tab > click on Get Data & Select SQL Server.

-Step-2: After that one Pop Up screen appears, write SQL server & Database name.
-By default Data Connectivity mode is Import.
+Step-2: After the appearance of a pop-up screen, enter the SQL server and database name.
+The default Data Connectivity mode is Import.

-Step-3: Expand the Advance Option and write SQL query to fetch data for Load and click on Ok button.
+Step-3: Expand the Advanced Options and enter the SQL query to retrieve data for loading, then click the “OK” button.

 - Power BI – Direct Query Mode